+The University of South Carolina has established a policy that provides for a formal appeal when a student's scholarship is not renewed because he or she has failed to achieve the 3.00 UofSC grade point average required for renewal from one year to the next.
 The scholarships that may be appealed under this policy include only General University Scholarships (those awarded through the Undergraduate Admissions Office to incoming freshmen) and Scholarship and Financial Aid Committee (SFAC) Scholarships (those awarded through the Office of Student Financial Aid and Scholarships in the name of that committee).
 Please note that this is separate from any Satisfactory Academic Progress appeal that a student might have to complete for Federal Financial Aid.

 Procedures for Implementation

 Scholarship recipients' grades are reviewed for the purpose of determining continuing eligibility each year at the conclusion of the spring semester.